 - Tuition Refund Policy for Professional Programs (COM, DMD, PharmD)

-- Tuition Refund Policy for Graduate Programs
+- Tuition Refund Policy for all other Graduate Programs

 If your program track includes summer enrollment, aid for the summer term will be factored in.
 If your program does not typically include summer enrollment and you plan to take courses in the summer, you will need to contact Student Financial Services to determine your financial aid eligibility.